 Plan your visit

-Highway 93 South runs through the centre of Kootenay National Park and is the only major route into the park.
-It’s accessible via Highway 1, the Trans-Canada, from Banff, Alberta approximately 40 kilometres to the east, or via Highway 95 at Radium Hot Springs, B.C.
+The historic Highway 93 South runs through the centre of Kootenay National Park in British Columbia.
+It is the only major route through the park.
+Kootenay is accessible from the east via Highway 1 (the Trans-Canada Highway) from Banff, AB (40 km) or Calgary, AB (167 km), or access via Highway 95 at Radium Hot Springs, BC.
 Full amenities are available in the village of Radium Hot Springs, just outside the park’s west entrance.
-There is no cell coverage in Kootenay National Park.
+Plan in advance as cell service is not available in the park.

 Location